isomerpages/moe-temasekjc/_temasek-experience/CCE/Sexuality Education (JC).md

     <div>
 			<b>At Temasek Junior College, the following Sexuality Education lessons will be taught in JC1 <u>2022</u>:</b>
 			<p style="text-align: justify;"><b>eTeens Programme (for JC1)</b></p>
-			<p><i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. <i>eTeens</i> is conducted in two segments – a mass talk segment and a classroom-based programme.  </p>
+			<p style="text-align: justify;"><i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/CI Year 1 students with accurate information on STI/HIV and protection from a health perspective so as to enable them to make wise, informed, and sensible decisions.</p>
-			<p>Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+			<p style="text-align: justify;">Students learn the health, social and financial implications of STIs/HIV on an individual and the family if he/she gets infected with STIs/HIV and the importance of responsible decision-making and knowing where to seek help.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the <i>eTeens</i> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
 			<b>At Temasek Junior College, the eTeens programme will be implemented as follows in <u>2022</u>:</b>
 			<table>
 <tbody>